scda/pageviews/README.md

 end
 ```

-Below the specified module_path subdirectories for those separate modules can be created.
+Below the specified module_path subdirectories for those separate modules are created.
 The following scheme is being used:
 ```
   puppet
   |